Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride

 The NV$^{-}$ center in the C$_{1h}$ configuration exhibits an imaginary phonon mode.
-This mode corresponds to a localized out-of-plane oscillation of the substituted nitrogen (N$_{Si}$) between neighboring nitrogen atoms [Fig.~\ref{figure2}(b)], indicating that the C$_{1h}$ structure is metastable.
+This mode corresponds to a localized out-of-plane oscillation of the substituted nitrogen (N$_{Si}$) between neighboring nitrogen atoms [Fig.~\ref{figure2}(b)], indicating that the C$_{1h}$ configuration is an unstable saddle point in the potential energy surface.
 It originates from the shorter N-N bond compared to the Si-N bond.
-A small displacement along this mode drives the system toward a lower-symmetry configuration, in which the substituted nitrogen moves closer to one neighboring nitrogen, breaking the mirror symmetry.
+A small displacement along this mode drives the system toward a lower-symmetry configuration, in which the substituted nitrogen moves closer to one neighboring nitrogen, breaking the mirror symmetry [see Fig.~\ref{figure2}(b) and Fig. S7 in SI].
 Since the C$_{1h}$ configuration is nondegenerate yet still distorts, this behavior is classified as a pseudo-Jahn-Teller (PJT) effect~\cite{Bersuker2006}.
-We denote the resulting configuration as C$_{1h}$-PJT [Fig.~\ref{figure2}(b)].
+This distortion results in C$_1$ point group symmetry and is denoted as C$_{1h}$-PJT from now onwards [Fig.~\ref{figure2}(b)].
 The two possible distortions, toward either neighboring nitrogen, are energetically degenerate, with approximately 1~eV lower energy than the high-symmetry C$_{1h}$ structure.
-In realistic environments, particularly near interfaces or under local strain, the NV$^{-}$ center may adopt any configuration near the symmetric C$_{1h}$ and distorted C$_{1h}$-PJT geometries.
 The distortion of the C$_{1h}$ configuration of the NV$^-$ defect modifies the energy and symmetry of the localized states [see Fig.~\ref{figure2}(a)], altering its optical properties.
 In the minority-spin channel, C$_{1h}$-PJT configuration exhibits a ZPL at 1.80~eV and a radiative lifetime of 10.17~ns, in close agreement with experimental reports~\cite{Senichev2021}.
-Given the variability in the local environment of NV$^{-}$ centers in real samples, their optical properties are expected to fall close to that of the C$_{1h}$ and C$_{1h}$-PJT configurations.
+In realistic samples, the NV$^-$ center may experience diverse local environments, such as those near interfaces or regions under strain, that can alter its electronic and optical characteristics.
+Given that the optical response is sensitive to subtle changes in the atomic configuration, as illustrated by the differences in properties of the C$_{1h}$ and C$_{1h}$-PJT structures, such local variations likely contribute to the spread and variability observed in experimental measurements.